pavelmc/arduino-arcs/README.md

 This are the wish list so far, with no particular order.

-- The VFO status need to be remembered with the power off/on cycles (require the use of an external EEPROM)
-- Memories, with an external EEPROM (24Cxx) on the already existent I2C bus, the amount of the memories will be proportional to the size of the EEPROM and the kind of it will be auto-detected (I2C bus scan) and can be fine tuned via configuration.
+- Memories, with the internal EEPROM the amount of the memories will be proportional to the size of the EEPROM.
 - Multi-band support with a function to jump quickly from band to band.
-- Band selector for BPF switching via a external I2C linked PIC as a output expander.
+- Band selector for BPF switching via a external I2C bus linked PIC as a output expander.
 - Power and SWR measurements.

 ## sketch.ino vs arduino-arcs.ino? ##